StyleQoRA: Quality-Aware Low-Rank Adaptation for Few-Shot Multi-Style Editing: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel framework for few-shot style editing.
 We construct a benchmark dataset that contains five different styles for this task.
 Our styles have both global (color, contrast, and brightness) changes and local (texture) changes.
-We propose a parameter-efficient multi-style MoE LoRA with style-specific and style-shared routing for jointly fine-tuning multiple styles.
-Our MoE LoRA can automatically determine the optimal ranks for each layer with a novel approach to estimate the importance score of each single-rank component.
+We propose StyleQoRA with style-specific and style-shared routing for jointly fine-tuning multiple styles.
+Our StyleQoRA can automatically estimate the importance score of each single-rank component using an image quality metric and determine the optimal ranks for each layer.
 We explore the best location to insert LoRA in the Flux-based DiT model.
 And we combine adversarial learning and flow matching to guide the diffusion training.
 Experimental results demonstrate that our method outperforms existing state-of-the-art methods with significantly fewer LoRA parameters, has only 3.7$\%$ of the LoRA parameters compared to PhotoDoodle.